klarna/sample-ondemand-backend/README.md

 gem install bundler
 ```

-which will install [Bundler](http://bundler.io/), a dependency manager that will allow installing the projects dependencies.
+which will install [Bundler](http://bundler.io/), a dependency manager that will allow installing the project's dependencies.
 Still in the terminal, navigate to the project's directory and run:

 ```
 bundle install